faisaldevmod/faisaldevmod/README.md

 - 👋 Hi, I’m @faisaldevmod
-- 👀 I’m interested in full stack deveplopment, machine learning
+- 👀 I’m interested in full stack deveplopment
-- 🌱 I’m currently learning neural networks
-- 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me ...

 <!---
 faisaldevmod/faisaldevmod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.